 Linking these two powerful tools will integrate the data and allow you to access additional reports you could not view otherwise.
 You can ensure you follow Google’s quality guidelines and increase your chances of ranking higher and driving more traffic to your site.

 If you haven’t set up Google Analytics yet, you’ll want to do that first.
 Then start in your Admin area and click Property Settings.
 Look for the Search Console section, and you should see the URL of your website.
 Then you can select which views you want showing in your search console data, then click save.

 Once they are connected, you can see Search Console under the Acquisition tab in Google Analytics.

 Start Optimizing & Tracking Your Sites User Experience and Search Traffic

 If you’re struggling to decide between Google Analytics vs. Google Search Console as the best tool to increase your website’s rankings, we recommend using both.
 Each platform is an entirely different tool that delivers distinct and specific data.

-Google Analytics for user behavior, and Google Search Console for search performance.
-When you can see which keywords are converting, the most popular content, and resolve any errors, you can clear a path for your business to attain sustainable growth.
+Google Analytics for user behavior and Google Search Console for search performance.
+When you can see which keywords are converting and the most popular content (and resolve any errors), you can clear a path for your business to attain sustainable growth.

 At BCC Interactive, we utilize both Google Analytics and Google Search Console to drive results for our clients.
 We also provide expert guidance for marketers who are looking to use GA and GSC to drive digital marketing innovation for their companies.
 If you’re looking to drive serious growth for your business, book a FREE discovery session with our marketing experts today!